0191 228 4090 admin@neat.org.uk

 Full details of how we record and assess requests and the timescales for providing a response are contained in the Freedom of Information Policy.

-Requests should be made to the trust’s Head of Digital Resources and Delivery using the details on the contact page.
+Requests should be made to the trust’s Information Governance Manager using the email address Information.governance@neatat.org.uk

 Contact Information